jp-ayyappan/jp-ayyappan/README.md

 I'm an avid learner and always hungry to acquire new skills and techniques

 ## My Strengths
-I would say my biggest strength is the ability to remain curious and absorb new knowledge.
+My biggest strength is the ability to remain curious and absorb new knowledge.
 I am able to apply my wide knowledge or various domains in the Information Technology space to easily translate complex technical comncepts and present them in a format that is easily understandable.
 I have excellent written and verbal communication skills.

 ## My Values